brannala/brannala.github.io/brucebio.md

 That summer, thousands of Estonians were executed including virtually all the Jews who had remained in Estonia rather than leaving with the departing Soviet forces.
 My father was 7 years old when his father died.
-Aleksander had been a rum-runner in the coastal village of [Vinistu](https://en.wikipedia.org/wiki/Viinistu) where my father grew up.
+Aleksander had been a rum-runner in the coastal village of [Viinistu](https://en.wikipedia.org/wiki/Viinistu) where my father grew up.
 During the [1920s prohibition period](https://en.wikipedia.org/wiki/Prohibition#Nordic_countries) he smuggling Estonian vodka by sea to Finland.
-As one of the so-called "Vodka Kings," Alexander did well enough for he and Ines to have their family farm in Vinistu while spending winters in the capitol Tallin where my uncles attended secondary school at a French lycee.
+As one of the so-called "Vodka Kings," Alexander did well enough for he and Ines to have their family farm in Viinistu while spending winters in the capital Tallin where my uncles attended secondary school at a French lycee.
 He met his wife-to-be Ines through her brothers who were business associates on the Finnish side.

 Ines settled in East Vancouver where she worked as a seamstress in a textile factory.
 She operated a boarding house as well before